Sheriff’s department mourns second line-of-duty death

 “The amount of outpouring from our community, our city council, from our county officials and our residents is immense.
 Our deputies know it and feel it, and that makes them want to come back,” Bianco said.

 On Monday, Jan.
-16, the sheriff’s department released to following message on behalf of Calhoun’s family:
+16, the sheriff’s department released the following message on behalf of Calhoun’s family:

 “Since the tragic loss of Darnell, our family has received an outpouring of love and support from our community for which we are immensely grateful.
 While we are heartbroken, we also celebrate the gift of Darnell — the husband, father, son, brother and deputy.
 His life, though cut short, is a blessing.
 Our faith in Jesus will carry us through this and we know we will be reunited with Darnell once again.
 His life, his commitment and dedication to his family and his community will remain an inspiration.
 He was genuine, kind, loyal, and had the heart of a servant.
 We take great comfort in knowing that Darnell led a life well lived.
 We are grateful to our community, the Riverside County Sheriff’s Office, and law enforcement agencies around the country that have uplifted us.